buizonjames/Agriculturice/README.md

-# TensorFlow Android Camera Demo
+# AgricultuRice

 This folder contains an example application utilizing TensorFlow for Android devices.

 ## Description

-The demos in this folder are designed to give straightforward samples of using TensorFlow in mobile applications.

 Inference is done using the [TensorFlow Android Inference Interface](../../../tensorflow/contrib/android), which may be built separately if you want a standalone library to drop into your existing application.
 Object tracking and YUV -> RGB conversion is handled by libtensorflow_demo.so.

-A device running Android 5.0 (API 21) or higher is required to run the demo due to the use of the camera2 API, although the native libraries themselves can run on API >= 14 devices.
+A device running Android 5.0 (API 21) or higher is required to run the application due to the use of the camera2 API, although the native libraries themselves can run on API >= 14 devices.

-## Current samples:

 1. [TF Classify](https://github.com/tensorflow/tensorflow/blob/master/tensorflow/examples/android/src/org/tensorflow/demo/ClassifierActivity.java):
         Uses the [Google Inception](https://arxiv.org/abs/1409.4842)